Why should one compute periods of algebraic cycles?

 \section{Abstract}

 In this article we show how the data of integrals of algebraic differential forms over algebraic cycles can be used in order to prove that algebraic and Hodge cycle deformations of a given algebraic cycle are equivalent.
 As an example, we prove that most of the Hodge and algebraic cycles of the Fermat sextic fourfold cannot be deformed in the underlying parameter space.
-We then take a difference of two linear cycles inside the Fermat variety, and gather evidences that the Hodge locus corresponding to this is smooth and reduced.
+We then take a difference of two linear cycles inside the Fermat variety with intersection of codimension two in both cycles, and gather evidences that the Hodge locus corresponding to this is smooth and reduced.
 This implies the existence of new algebraic cycles in the Fermat variety whose existence is predicted by the Hodge conjecture for all hypersurfaces, but not the Fermat variety itself.